How Much Do Solar Panels Cost?

 Federal tax credits are available for homeowners who install solar panels on their homes.
 Additionally, some states have their own incentives to help offset some of the solar panel costs.
 As you look at the price of a home solar system, consider these incentives to bring down your overall price.

 After reviewing your electric bill, getting solar panel estimates, and considering government tax programs for solar, you’ll need to decide if a solar system is right for your home.
-If you determine that you’ll ultimately benefit from making the switch, contact the solar company you want to work with and get started.
+Here are a few more factors to consider in that decision.

 Monocrystalline Solar Panels